florayasmin/studymap/SECURITY.md

 Deploy `server.js` to a hosting service (Heroku, Railway, Render, etc.):

-1. Set `ANTHROPIC_API_KEY` as an environment variable on your hosting service
+1. Set `GEMINI_API_KEY` as an environment variable on your hosting service
 2. Update `API_PROXY_URL` in your mobile app to point to your deployed server
 3. Use `EXPO_PUBLIC_API_PROXY_URL` environment variable or update the constant in `App.jsx`